FelixWeber02/P.I.P.E.-and-NUL-plus/README.md

 # Usage - Compiling Time Series with NullAnalysis.py (-c)

 When using the compilation option (-c), after processing a node, NullAnalysis.py will ask if you want to compile the given node.
-If you choose yes, it will save the peak profiles in the outlined red regions (as seen in the diagnostics) and sum them together for a complete pulse intensity time series.
+If you choose yes, it will save the peak profiles in the outlined red regions (as seen in the diagnostics) and sum them together with other compiled nodes for a complete pulse intensity time series.
 It will also plot a side by side of every chosen node, hopefully displaying common bright and nulling spots across all nodes:
 ![alt text](https://github.com/FelixWeber02/P.I.P.E.-and-NUL-plus/blob/main/README_Images/J0953+0755_2_compiled_diagnostic.png?raw=true)
 This is useful as a final sanity check to see if there are any major blips in a node that haven't been removed.
 After plotting the program will ask to save the final compiled time series as well.